 We searched for years and finally found our perfect spot in the Texas Hill Country.
 Getting to the country certainly made us whole again, but not any younger.
 I ended up losing my fertility to breast cancer, but throughout all of that many other wonderful things happened.

 We planted several acres of lavender, for no reason other than to possibly participate in some farmer’s markets and offer ‘cut your own’ bundles to the public.
 Unbeknownst to us, those brilliant little lavender flowers we grew ended up providing inspiration far beyond our dreams at the time.
-We never had a grand plan for it, but due to those flowers, our farm evolved into a bath & body care business.
+We never had a grand plan for it, but due to those flowers and my unexpected illness, our farm evolved into a bath & body care business.

 So in a nutshell, I spent the first 20 years of my life kicking and screaming wanting to be a big city girl, and then the next 20 years being a big city girl only to realize (without the kicking and screaming part) that I needed to get back to my small town roots.
 Life does come full circle.

 It has been a wonderful journey of hits and misses - and there is so much more to come.
 I hope you will continue to follow me on my adventures here at Hummingbird Farms.

 P.S.
 Several people ask about the name ‘Lavender Chick’ and where it came from.
 Years ago, when we were just beginning our bath & body business, I was delivering some lavender lotion to a small retail store in the hill country.
-As I was walking out I heard someone ask in a whisper, "Who is that?"
-The response: “She’s that Lavender Chick that makes the lotion.”
+As I was walking out I heard someone ask, "Who is that?"
+The whispered response: “She’s that Lavender Chick that makes the lotion.”